Please find a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work.

 Only around 1 in 10 loft conversions require planning permission, but all loft conversions require building regulation approval.
 In October 2008, the planning laws were relaxed, and all houses now have separate permitted development rights for the roof space.

-At Roof Rooms, we determine the status of your property and make all the correct applications on your behalf.
+At Roof Rooms, we assess the status of your property and submit all the necessary applications on your behalf.

-Under permitted development, you are allowed 40 cubic metres additional roof space for terraced houses and an extra 50 cubic meters for detached or semi-detached houses.
+Under permitted development, you are allowed 40 cubic metres additional roof space for terraced houses and an extra 50 cubic metres for detached or semi-detached homes.

-Dormers are allowed to the front and sides of property without planning permission.
+Dormers are permitted on the front and sides of the property without the need for planning permission.

 Materials should be in keeping with the existing house.